satansdeer/satansdeer.github.com/src/pages/posts/gradient-coin-tutorial-part-3/index.md

 export default getProvider;
 ```

 Here we connect directly to our local network.
-You can also use the provider injected to `window` object by __Metamask__.
+You can also use the provider injected to `window` object by __MetaMask__.
 We'll just use `HttpProvider` for simplicity.

 Let's use our `getProvider` function.
 Create `front/src/utils/getGradientContractInstance` with following content: